JJain1998/caracal-design/README.md

  	You resubmitted  Milestone1 without asking for any clarifications or feedback.
 I would have been happy to sit down and evaluate the changes you made and talk to you about what you had done well and what might need improvement.
 	Being able to ask for feedback, pay attention to details, and following written instructions are important skills that every developer should master.
 ### Grade TierII

+### Milestone 2a Feedback
+Good work on wireframes and accompanying content strategy - your design ideas are clear and defined.
+This will help in the next phase of development.

+Be careful with the staggered layout here on mobile.
+You might want to stack these items on the smallest screens to ensure there is enough space to comfortably read the text - the horizontal space might get too narrow, so stagger only on screen sizes that can accommodate it well.

+Additional recommendations:
+- [Google Fonts](https://fonts.google.com/) for custom typography - it has ~1000 fonts and is easy to integrate.
+- [FontAwesome](https://fontawesome.com/) is a good quality free library for including iconography.

+Your Milestone 2a passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You are now clear to begin development on your PWP.
+Solid improvement on work from Milestone 1.
+Good job!